 L-R: Getting fields ready for spring planting.
 North Carolina.1936.
 Carl Mydans.;

 Resettlement officials.
 Maryland.
 1935.
 Arthur Rothstein

 Ground includes lyrics written by Rosanne Cash, whose father, Johnny Cash, grew up in a home in Arkansas built by the FSA, and a poem about a man putting his hands into the ground by Wendell Berry.
-The book also presents an interview with McDowell conducted by DJ Hellerman, curator and director of exhibitions at Burlington City Arts in Burlington, Vermont, and an introduction by Jock Reynolds, director of the Yale University Art Gallery.
+The book also presents an interview with McDowell conducted by DJ Hellerman, Curator of Art & Programs, Everson Museum, Syracuse, NY, and an introduction by Jock Reynolds, former director of the Yale University Art Gallery.